 The balance sheet usually helps in calculating the different types of ratios.
 Therefore, it helps in assessing the health of the company in a better way.

 Best Financial Statement to Review Company’s Health

 If you could use just one financial statement, then it should be the Cash Flow.
 It gives the real picture of the cash that a company is generating.
-A point to note is that, you can also pick income statement or balance sheet as an answer.
+A point to note is that you can also pick an income statement or balance sheet as an answer.
 But, you will have to give proper justification for that.

 Future vs. Forward Contracts